nobonobo/spago-slides/README.md

 key map

-- Arrow Right(▶️buttton click): appear fragments or move to next page.
+- Arrow Right(▶️buttton click):
+  If the slide has fragments, they will be displayed, otherwise the slide move to next page.
-- Arrow Left(◀️buttton click): move to prev page.
+- Arrow Left(◀️buttton click):
+  the slide move to prev page.
+- `R` key:
+  reload content.md

 ## Step extra.